bastien707/mlbapi/README.md

    - **Path:** GET /historic
    - **Description:** Retrieve the number of win, lost and draw match by team and by season.
-   - **Response:**  Returns all the statistics in JSON format if available or a message indicating no games found
+   - **Response:**  Returns the number of win, lost and draw match by team and by season in JSON format using Historic object.
+If no games found, returns a message indicating no games found.

 ## Data structures

 ### Database